athento/nuxeo-intercom/README.md

   };
 ```

-## Internet Explorer 11 Notice:
+## Internet Explorer 11 Notice

-For those users using IE11 and experiencing troubles with events, you must have your browser up to date using Windows Update.
+For those users using IE11 and experiencing troubles with events, your browser must be up to date using Windows Update.
 It may not work otherwise.